 Can you use frozen peaches to make freezer jam?

-What if my jam turns out runny?
+What do I do if my jam turns out runny?

 CONSIDER SERVING WITH:

-Have ready clean plastic or glass containers and lids.
+- Have ready clean plastic or glass containers and lids.

-Immediately fill your glass or plastic containers, leaving 1/2 inch headspace.
+- Fill your glass or plastic containers, leaving ½ inch headspace.
 Wipe rim of jars clean and cover with lids.
 Let stand at room temperature 24 hours.
 (This allows the jam time to set up, but feel free to enjoy one of the jars right away!)

 - Store jam in the refrigerator for up to 3 weeks or freeze for up to 1 year.

 Have you tried this recipe?!

 RATE and COMMENT below!
 I would love to hear your experience.